 Non-Verbal Communications Mistakes to Avoid

 Your hands in pockets, standing cross-legged, or anything that makes you look intimidated will kill the positive message that you want to convey.
-The way you stand tells what kind of leader you are and helps your audience decide if you are worth listening to.
+The way you stand tells what kind of a leader you are and helps your audience decide if you are worth listening to.

 Standing Behind the Podium